sparoodata/mongolens_new/README.md

 > [!IMPORTANT]<br>
 > If Docker is already running a container on port 27017, stop it before proceeding.

-1. Initialise sample data container:<br>
+1. Initialise the sample data container:<br>
     ```console
     docker run --name mongodb-sampledata -d -p 27017:27017 mongo:6
     ```